 Additional Costs for Airbnb Management

-- Vacancy Fee: Some managers charge fees when the property remains unbooked.
+- Vacancy fee: Some property managers charge vacancy fees when properties remain unbooked

 How Airbnb Management Companies Determine Fees